 Or, in other words, you can only work with what you have — and if you don’t have enough resources to do each stage by itself, you may need to work with slightly bigger batches.
 For example, if there are ten steps to creating your wedding cake, but you only have five staff members, you’ll need to batch some stages.

 Three Lean tools to help you fine-tune your continuous flow

 #1: Takt Time

 Takt time is an essential part of continuous improvement.
-It’s basically the beat of a business that keeps things moving forward — a little like how a conductor keeps their orchestra in-time and working together with a baton.
+It’s basically the beat of a business that keeps things moving forward.
+Similar to how a conductor keeps their orchestra in-time and working together with a baton.